 - Risky stages – SpeakOn connectors design was done in such a way that it is virtually impossible for anyone to trip on them and stop the music.
 The twist-and-lock feature is great for risky stages.

 - Take a look at this article on how to connect a power amp to active speakers.

 Let´s take a look at some of the advantages of switching over to SpeakOn connectors in the near future:

 They can handle it

-Since the actual connector for these kinds of cables is deep inside the plastic shielding, the risks of oxidation, corrosion and such are minimised.
+Since the actual connector for these kinds of cables is deep inside the plastic shielding, the risks of oxidation, corrosion, and such are minimized.
 This extends the life of the cable and at the same time helps audio quality due to the isolation.

 Twist And Lock

 The locking feature of SpeakOn connectors is great for risky stages as stated above, but also for protecting your audio equipment since a sudden disconnection of one side of your PA can severely harm your equipment.

 It can and has happened before that your awesome guitar player is an ace of the instrument but has a hard time remembering to bring the cables to the show and ends up using a speaker cable to plug in his instrument.
 With SpeakOn connectors, that will never happen; plus SpeakOn connectors are generally blue which makes them easier to locate, especially on a dimly lit stage.